sauliusp/Tab.Show/src/README.md

 # Source Code Structure

-This directory contains all the shared business logic, components, and utilities for the TabSeek extension.
+This directory contains all the shared business logic, components, and utilities for the TabGlance extension.

 ## Directory Structure